iluwatar/java-design-patterns/memento/README.md

 }
 ```

 Next, let's jump straight to the essentials.
-Here's the `Star` class along with the mementos that we
+Here's the `Star` class along with the mementos that we need to manipulate.
-need manipulate.
 Especially pay attention to `getMemento` and `setMemento` methods.

 ```java
 public interface StarMemento {